slowernews/wisdom-tldr/README.md

 ===
 ###On achievement

-Comfort is the enemy of achievement.
+Confort is the enemy of achievement.

 ===
 ###On improvement